 Contact Mallon & Tranger

 We offer a free initial consultation to people in New Jersey who have a potential wrongful death claim.
 To set up a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.